-A neighbourhood play event is held at a local park to invite local children and their families to participate (July 2018).
-Local children will walk with a facilitator over several weekend sessions with a celebration event to conclude.
-The process will be filmed and the project culminates in the creation of a documentary to shine a light on Neighbourhood play and act as a pilot to help other communities also activate play in their area.
+A neighbourhood play event was held at a local park to invite local children and their families to participate (July 2018).
+Local children walked with a facilitator over several weekend sessions with sessions focussed on Fun, Friends, Freedom and Fluency (challenge).
+Riding to each others homes, exploring the wild green spaces and having a final neighbourhood party to celebrate.
+The process was filmed and the project culminated in the creation of a documentary that shines a light on neighbourhood play and also acts as a pilot to help other communities activate play in their area.